rabbitmq/internals/deliver_to_queues.md

 `rabbit_channel` that received the process.
 This pid is tracked using the
 [pmon module](https://github.com/rabbitmq/rabbitmq-common/blob/master/src/pmon.erl).
 The
-state is kept as part of the `senders` filed in the gen_server state record.
+state is kept as part of the `senders` field in the gen_server state record.
 Once the message sender is accounted for the delivery is passed to the function `deliver_or_enqueue/3`.
 There is where the message will either be sent to a consumer or enqueued into the backing